 Over the past two decades, several studies have reported 2-month culture positivity or cavitary disease as independent predictor of relapse.
-Indeed, recent ATS/CDC/IDSA guidelines cite a 20% relapse rate in patients with cavitary disease at baseline and 2-month sputum culture positivity.
-However, studies cited for these guidelines did not use daily or five times a week therapy under trial conditions.
-Instead, the cited studies used two times a week regimens or analysed outcomes under cohort conditions and were limited by a small sample size.
-Using individual patient data meta-analysis, we analysed clinical and microbiological factors associated with relapse in patients with new pulmonary TB treated with the WHO Standard Regimen.
+Indeed, recent ATS/CDC/IDSA guidelines cite a 20% relapse rate in patients with cavitary disease at baseline and 2-month sputum culture positivity.10 However, studies cited for these guidelines did not use daily or five times a week therapy under trial conditions.
+Instead, the cited studies used two times a week regimens or analysed outcomes under cohort conditions and were limited by a small sample size.8 9 Using individual patient data meta-analysis, we analysed clinical and microbiological factors associated with relapse in patients with training, and similar technologies.